Fall Training Symposium Schedule

 In this panel session, we will discuss the current challenges clinicians are facing in treating the opioid substance abuse crisis.
 Our presenters cover a variety of programs with varying levels of resources and will present their challenges and triumphs in opioid treatment delivery.
 Some topics include medication assisted therapy, detox, overdose prevention, managing complex cases with multiple co-morbidities, harm reduction practices and principles, and policies that either assist or impede the delivery of care.

-Eowyn Rieke MD, MPH, Associate Medical Director of Primary Care, Old Town Clinic – Central City Concern, Portland, OR, Brian Bickford, MA, LMHC, Central Mass PATH Team Leader, Eliot CHS Homeless Services, Worcester, MA, and Jessie Gaeta, MD, Medical Director, Barbara McInnis House, Boston Health Care for the Homeless Program, Boston, MA
+Eowyn Rieke MD, MPH, Associate Medical Director of Primary Care, Old Town Clinic – Central City Concern, Portland, OR, Brian Bickford, MA, LMHC, Central Mass PATH Team Leader, Eliot CHS Homeless Services, Worcester, MA, and Jessie Gaeta, MD, Chief Medical Officer, Barbara McInnis House, Boston Health Care for the Homeless Program, Boston, MA

 Advocacy 101: Actions for Justice